 BDIC Peer Advisors are current BDIC majors who can answer questions about the program and help you figure out whether BDIC is the right choice for you.

-Drop by 350 Campus Center Way (on the hill between the Campus Center Parking Garage and the Mullins Center) for a face-to-face meeting or go through Zoom and Use this Link to Access Peer Office Hours
+In-person at 350 Campus Center Way (on the hill between the Campus Center Parking Garage and the Mullins Center)

 Additional ways to find out about BDIC: